codepath-android-fall16-group-8/travel/README.md

 # The Explorer
 Codepath Group Project

-Members: Aditi.K , Huyen.T, Raj Praveen
+Members: Aditi.K ,Huyen.T, Raj Praveen

 ## Description
 The Explorer is your travel buddy.
 It stays with you throughout your journey.
 It lets you look for places, plan your trip, post pictures and add reviews/ratings.
 It lets you create a story out of your journey which you can share with your friends and family and cherish those moments.